mlalith0302/groceriesList/README.md

-This is a Simple React app which is bases on basic concepts: like usestates,localStorages,hooks and controlled components,
+This is a Simple React app which is bases on basic concepts: like usestates,localStorages,hooks and controlled components

 The Basic Functionalities of the project are as follows:
   1. Add Items,